Music

 Co-curricular, Enrichment, Extension and Support

 In all years in the Senior School, individual students may be invited to attend a chamber ensemble relevant to their instrument/voice.
 This unique opportunity encourages them to develop their instrumental technique and general musicianship.
 We have a beginner player scheme for students wishing to learn to play a brass, wind or string instrument.
-This includes learning to play the instrument from scratch over a series of eight sessions as a group with a specialist.
-Students are provided with the opportunity to compose music as underscoring for the play that is staged bi-annually.
+This includes learning to play the instrument from scratch over a series of sessions with a specialist.

 We recognise the importance of providing a breadth of musical experience and where possible we immerse students in the musicians’ lifestyle by inviting them to take part in the band for the school musicals.